tgunr/mcpm.sh/README.md

 Profiles are named collections of server configurations.
 They allow you to easily switch between different sets of MCP servers.
 For example, you might have a `work` profile and a `personal` profile, each containing different servers.
 Or you might have a `production` profile and a `development` profile, each containing different configurations for the same servers.

 The currently *active* profile's servers are typically used by features like the MCPM Router.
-Use `mcpm activate` to set the active profile.
+Use `mcpm target set %profile_name` to set the active profile.

 ```bash
 # 🔄 Profile Lifecycle